Triplex Plunger Pump Motor HP Calculation: Pressure, Flow and Efficiency Method

 What Efficiency Means in This Calculation

 Overall pump efficiency is not a decorative number in motor sizing.
-It decides how much extra input power is required to produce the desired hydraulic output.
-A new pump operating with clean water, correct lubrication, good valves, healthy packing, and proper suction will normally consume power more predictably than a worn pump operating under poor site conditions.
+It decides how much input power is required to produce the hydraulic output.
+A new pump running with clean water, correct lubrication, healthy inlet valves, healthy discharge valves, proper packing adjustment, and stable suction will normally consume power more predictably than a worn pump working under poor site conditions.

 Step-by-Step Motor HP Calculation Method

 A clean calculation should follow a fixed sequence.
-This avoids the common mistake of selecting a motor first and then trying to make the pump fit the motor.
+This prevents the common mistake of selecting a motor first and then trying to make the pump fit that motor.

 This method is suitable for initial engineering checks, package comparison, and buyer review.
 For critical packages, the final motor size should also be checked against pump manufacturer data, electric motor standards, hazardous area requirements, local electrical codes, and the actual operating profile.